 What Does it Cost to Sell your Home?

 If you are considering selling property in our area, look no further than Paffrath & Thomas Real Estate.
 We have witnessed tremendous growth in Breckenridge and the surrounding communities over the last several decades and we offer our sellers a perspective on this market that few other Realtors can match.
 Listing your property with Paffrath & Thomas combines this depth and breadth of knowledge with our aggressive marketing campaign and access to our well-established database of clients to put your property at the forefront of our market immediately.
-Call a Paffrath & Thomas broker today to get a free, no obligation evaluation of your mountain property.
+Contact a Paffrath & Thomas broker today to get a free, no obligation evaluation of your mountain property.

 If you are thinking of selling your home property in Summit or Park County, you may be in a position to reap considerable profits.
 At Paffrath & Thomas we want to help you realize the greatest profits possible.
 Paffrath & Thomas will help you plan ahead of time and will work to find ways to reduce some costs that are associated with selling.